SenseLogic/CODA/README.md

 *   If the project uses a framework (Svelte, React, Qwik, etc) :
     *   name types and file names in **PascalCase**;
     *   name type members, function parameters and local variables in **camelCase**.

-## Guidelines

-*   **Design before you program** by quickly writing :

-    *   a short text or UI flow explaining how to use the application, to optimize the **application interface** before implementing it;
-    *   a short text explaining what the application components will do, to optimize the **application architecture** before implementing it;
-    *   a short text or test code demonstrating how to use the application components, to optimize the **component interface** before implementing it.

-*   Develop programs **gradually**, one feature at a time, using **simple** and **efficient** code.

-*   Don't overgineer your code, choose **simple modular designs** which can easily be extended.

-*   Don't repeat yourself, create **reusable components** that you can use several times across one or several projects.

-*   Be a source of **order**, not of chaos.
-So even if you are on a hurry, continue to develop **clean maintainable code**, this will actually allow you to **ship faster**.

-*   Instead of adding comments to explain the code intent, **refactor the code** to make it obvious by :

-    *   using **clearer names** for the classes, attributes, functions, parameters and variables;
-    *   using local variables to store **intermediate results**;
-    *   splitting long functions into several **smaller functions** called in sequence;
-    *   keeping your functions small enough so that they **just do what their name says**, and nothing more;
-    *   implement **English-like code** that reads so naturally that even a child could understand what it does.

-*   When you see **design or implementation flaws**, fix them immediately.
-If you put them off, they will eventually build up and slow you down in the future, so always leave the code in a better state than you found it.

-*   Make the application **resilient** to external conditions (network failures, missing or corrupted files, etc).

-*   Check invalid method parameters with **assertions** in the debug build.

-*   For performance reasons, preferably use :

-    *   public attributes without getters and setters.
-    *   public non-virtual methods.
-    *   virtual methods instead of delegates.
-    *   state classes instead of coroutines.

-*   Create automated **unit tests**.

-*   Only **stable tested code** can be pushed under source control, so always **test your changes** extensively before pushing them.

 ## Version